AHartNtkn/AHartNtkn.github.io/_posts/2021-XX-XX-A-Unified-Theory-of-Recursion-Schemes.md

 Out> {34, 55}
 ```

+This is the so-called "accumulator-passing style" implementation, and this paradigm of recursion always gives such a thing.
 Of course, not all examples of mutual recursion are parellel like those examples.
 Consider the problem of counting the leaves of the following type;

 ```haskell
 data Rose = Leaf | Branch (NonEmpty Rose)